mudit097/90DaysOfDevOpsBlogs/cln7vrz3g00010amp46fy4o6f.md

 ---

-# **User Data in AWS**

-In the previous blog, [Getting Started with AWS Basics](https://muditm12.hashnode.dev/getting-started-with-aws-basics-aws) [](https://muditm12.hashnode.dev/getting-started-with-aws-basics-aws)I explained AWS, its global infrastructure, and services offered by AWS that are useful for a DevOps engineer.
+In the previous blog, [Getting Started with AWS Basics](https://muditm12.hashnode.dev/getting-started-with-aws-basics-aws) I explained AWS, its global infrastructure, and services offered by AWS that are useful for a DevOps engineer.
 In this blog let’s switch to a bit of automation part.
 I had taken a break of almost ten days owing to my mental health.
 Let’s continue.

 # **User Data in AWS**